Quality, Patient Safety, Communication, and Recordkeeping

 Using a two-patient identifier system

-24. What involves the use of gestures and posture to communicates one’s attentiveness?
+24. What involves the use of gestures and posture to communicate one’s attentiveness?

 Attending